Anomalous Linear and Quadratic Nodeless Surface Dirac Cones in Three-Dimensional Dirac Semimetals: Abstract

 \section{Abstract}

 Surface Dirac cones in three-dimensional topological insulators have generated tremendous and enduring interest for almost two decades owing to hosting a multitude of exotic properties.
-In this work, we explore the topological surface states in two representative types of three-dimensional Dirac semimetals, and unveil the existence of two types of anomalous surface Dirac cones on the largely overlooked surfaces where the projections of bulk Dirac nodes overlap.
-These surface Dirac cones are found to display a number of features remarkably different from that in topological insulators.
-The most prominent one is the absence of Dirac node in them.
+In this work, we unveil the existence of two types of anomalous surface Dirac cones in three-dimensional Dirac semimetals.
+These surface Dirac cones {\zb are located at the surfaces perpendicular to the rotation symmetry axis}, and are found to display a number of features remarkably different from that in topological insulators.
+The most prominent one is the absence of singular Dirac node.
 In addition, the spin textures of these nodeless surface Dirac cones are found to exhibit a unique two-phase-angle dependence, leading to the presence of two different winding numbers in the orbital-resolved spin textures, which is rather different from the well-known spin-momentum locking in topological insulators.
-Despite the absence of Dirac node, we find that the surface Dirac cones are also characterized by quantized $\pi$ Berry phases, even though one type of the surface Dirac cones takes a quadratic dispersion.
+Despite the absence of Dirac node, we find that the two types of surface Dirac cones are also characterized by quantized $\pi$ Berry phases, even though one of them takes a quadratic dispersion.
 In the presence of time-reversal-symmetry-breaking fields, we find that the responses of the surface and bulk Dirac cones display an interesting bulk-surface correspondence.
-The uncovering of these nodeless surface Dirac cones broadens our understanding of the topological surface states and bulk-boundary correspondence in Dirac semimetals, and could further fuel the research interest in Dirac physics.
+The uncovering of these nodeless surface Dirac cones broadens our understanding of the topological surface states and bulk-boundary correspondence in Dirac semimetals, and also lays down the basis for studying unconventional Dirac physics.